patrickrall/Qumquat/README.md

 y = qq.reg([0,3])
 ```

-Qumquat actually implements a custom class `es_int` - explicitly signed int - for the registers. `es_int` quacks like a regular python int, but `+0` and `-0` are different numbers, i.e `es_int(0) == -es_int(0)` evaluates to `False`.
+Qumquat actually implements a custom class `es_int` - explicitly signed int - for the registers. `es_int` behaves like a regular python int, but `+0` and `-0` are different numbers, i.e `es_int(0) == -es_int(0)` evaluates to `False`.
 This is necessary because it should be possible to hadamard the sign bit regardless of the value of the rest of the register.
 However, this is just a technicality.
 The user should never have to care, especially since `qq.measure` casts to a float.

 ### Reversible programming